San Cristóbal de La Laguna

 - Palacio de Nava (Palace of Nava).
 16th century palace, representative of the cultured architecture of the Canary Islands.

 - Lercaro Palace.
 Property from the end of the 16th century, built by a family of Genoese merchants from Tenerife, the Lercaro.
 Today it houses one of the headquarters of the Museum of History and Anthropology.

 - Salazar Palace.
 Baroque style construction built around the year 1691, by the Count of Valle de Salazar.
 It is the seat of the Bishopric of Tenerife.

 - House of Letter.
 Remarkable example of a manor house in Tenerife.
 Built during the 18th century.
 It is one of the headquarters of the Museum of History and Anthropology.

 - House of Blessed Father Anchieta.
 Former home of José de Anchieta, a Jesuit missionary in the Portuguese colony of Brazil, originally from the Canary Islands.
 Character of great influence in the history of Brazil, having been one of the founders of São Paulo and Rio de Janeiro.

 - Hospital and Church of Our Lady of Los Dolores.
 The history of this architectural ensemble began in the 16th century, when the hospital was built, which was later expanded with the construction of the church in the 18th century.

-- Leal Theatre.
+- Teatro Leal (Leal Theatre).
 Despite being inaugurated at the beginning of the 20th century, today it is one of the most recognized heritage landmarks in the historic center of La Laguna.

 - Corregidor’s house.
 Building built between 1540 and 1546.
 It served mainly as a residence for the Corregidores of the island.
 It is one of the oldest buildings in the city.